-- MAC/PHY Configuration/Status TLV (optional) - Power via MDI TLV (optional, For PoE models only) - · Link Aggregation TLV (optional) - Maximum Frame Size TLV (optional)
+- MAC/PHY Configuration/Status TLV (optional)

+- · Link Aggregation TLV (optional)

+- Maximum Frame Size TLV (optional)

 The optional TLVs are inserted between the Time To Live TLV and the End of LLDPDU TLV.

 The next figure demonstrates that the network devices Switches and Routers (S and R) transmit and receive device information through LLDPDU and the network manager can query the information using Simple Network Management Protocol (SNMP).